Fuzzing Deep Learning Compilers with HirGen: Discussion

 \subsection{Threats to Validity}

-The \textit{internal} threat validity mainly lies in the implementation of \techname{}.
+The threat to \textit{internal} validity mainly lies in the implementation of \techname{}.
 To reduce this threat, two authors of this paper have carefully checked and tested the functionality of all components of \techname{}.

-The \textit{external} threat validity mainly lies in the DL compiler we chose in our study.
-Until now, TVM is one of the most popular and active open-source DL compilers, with 8K stars in Github.
-Though \techname{} only supports converting its generated computational graph into high-level IR of TVM with Relay, it's a general approach for other DL compilers with the help of ONNX\cite{onnx} to overcome the difficulty of converting the computational graph into high-level IRs of other DL compilers.
-ONNX is an open format to represent diverse DL models defined by various DL frameworks and is supported by currectly popular DL compilers.
-Similar to Relay, we can use ONNX's APIs to easily convert a computational graph into high-level IR of ONNX.
+The threat to \textit{external} validity mainly lies in the DL compiler we chose in our study.
+Until now, TVM is one of the most popular and active open-source DL compilers, with 9K stars on GitHub.
+Though \techname{} now mainly supports converting its generated computational graph into the high-level IR of TVM with Relay.
+The technical approach is also useful for testing other DL compilers with the help of ONNX\cite{onnx}.
+ONNX is an open format to represent diverse DL models defined by various DL frameworks and is currently supported by popular DL compilers.
+Similar to Relay, we can use ONNX's APIs to easily convert a computational graph into a high-level IR of ONNX.
 This IR is transformable to high-level IRs of existing DL compilers.
-And using ONNX to test more DL compilers is also our future work.
-Besides, the version of TVM we tested was updated with the fast development of TVM.
-Our tested version began with TVM v0.9 (124813f) and has been across three months.
+Adding more support for ONNX to test more DL compilers is also our future work.

-The \textit{construct} threats to validity mainly lie in hyper-parameters of \techname{}.
-The values of them may affect the bug detection capability.
-To reduce the impact of these values, we have conducted two experiments for 10 days in total in subsection \ref{sec:RQ5}.
-The results shows the values of these hyper-parameters have slight impact on bug detection on TVM v0.9 (124813f).
-During the execution of \techname{} in bug detection, we manually tuned these hyper-parameters to find as many bugs as possible in the current TVM version.